Weddings On A Budget

 Here's a poem one MoneySaver, Luke Pritchard, suggested putting in the invite:

 but we'd prefer a gift to our wishing well.

 As you all know we have lived together for many, many years now and so have all the possessions (kitchenware, bedding etc) that we can make good use of.
 Therefore, we are not intending to produce a gift list.

 The one thing which we are working to save towards is a memorable honeymoon, so if you did wish to make a small contribution to that fund then we would be very appreciative.

 Ultimately, just attending our wedding is an expense for everyone who is travelling from far and wide and so we really do only wish for you to join with us and share our special day.

 Gift vouchers are now nearly as popular as gift lists themselves, often to fund the honeymoon or kit out a new house.

-> But remember, vouchers and wedding lists are just a promise from a company.
-If that company goes bust (as wedding list firm Wrapit did in 2008), you'd have no rights.
+But remember, vouchers and wedding lists are just a promise from a company.
+If it goes bust (as wedding list firm Wrapit did in 2008), you have no rights.

-> Chances of getting all your money back are slim.
-Secured creditors and employees get first dibs on cash, and only after that will you get a share of the leftovers.
+If the worst happens, your chances of getting all your cash back are slim.
+Secured creditors and employees get first dibs, and only after that will you get a share of the leftovers.
 Cash is dull, but a safer present.
-See our Gift Voucher Warning.
+See Gift Voucher Warning.

-> Even better, if you live near the ceremony venue (and you're lucky enough to get good weather) why not follow French tradition and walk?
+Even better, if you live near the ceremony venue (and you're lucky enough to get good weather) why not follow French tradition and walk?